Social media side effect can lead to a fake life

 The World Needs A Father

 Teens with absentee fathers or toxic parents are most vulnerable because, at this age, affirmation is important.
-In Facebook or Instagram, they can recreate a false life and have tons of friends but in reality, they have none.
+On Facebook or Instagram, they can recreate a false life and have tons of friends but in reality, they have none.
 Parents should spend time with children so they don’t seek false affirmation elsewhere.
-Thankfully, the Bible no matter how outdated is it to others tells us the Ultimately, we can be your one true friend that can save you and your children from all these?

 → Is your child suffering from Anhedonia?